Last updated on : 27 Sep, 2025

 How to use:

-Packed with antioxidants, pomegranate juice reduces inflammation.
+Packed with antioxidants, pomegranate juice may help reduce inflammation and support overall health.
 Regular consumption can strengthen your immune system during periods of sickness.
 Pomegranate juice also helps maintain hydration levels.

 How to use: